xlwings/xlwings/docs/datastructures.rst

 expansion, respectively.

 .. note:: Using ``expand()`` together with a named Range as top left cell gives you a flexible setup in
-    Excel: You can move around the table and change it's size without having to adjust your code, e.g. by using something like ``sht.range('NamedRange').expand().value``.
+    Excel: You can move around the table and change its size without having to adjust your code, e.g. by using something like ``sht.range('NamedRange').expand().value``.

 NumPy arrays